 Experian says it calculates your credit score by applying a statistical algorithm, which uses past events to predict future behaviour.

 While each credit score provider uses a slightly different algorithm to calculate credit scores and may have varying assessment criteria, Experian says the key factors for generating a credit score include:

-- The type of credit provider that has made enquiries on your report
+- The types of credit provider that have made enquiries on your report

 - The type of product or products you have applied for